Strategy11/formidable-forms/readme.txt

 * Signature - Great for contracts and booking.
 * Quiz Score

-Additionally, our Payment fields will help you create an order, donation, booking, or other payment form:
+Additionally, our Payment fields will help you create an order form, donation form, booking form, or other payment form:

 * Single Item
 * Multiple Items